Tanisha1807/tt/README.md

 ## 🧠 Use Case

-Credit card companies and banks need a reliable system to evaluate whether an applicant is **eligible for credit approval**.
+Credit card companies and banks need a reliable system to evaluate whether an applicant is **eligible for credit card approval**.
 This project automates the process using a trained **Machine Learning model** and provides predictions via a clean **Streamlit frontend** and a **FastAPI backend**.

 ---